Manuel Anglada Tort

-I am a Lecturer at the University of Oxford and lead the Research Group Music, Culture, and Cognition (MCC).
-I am also a visiting researcher in the Computational Auditory Perception Group at Max Planck Institute for Empirical Aesthetics.
+I am a Lecturer in Psychology at Goldsmiths, University of London, and a visiting researcher in the Computational Auditory Perception Group at the Max Planck Institute for Empirical Aesthetics.
 I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
-To explore this, my research combines computational methods, online data collection techniques, and innovative psychological paradimgs.

 Interests